luongvd3/IconyxCodingTest/question1-todolist/README.md

 - after cloning the repository, from the local CLI navigate to "question1-todolist"
 - run "npm install"
-- make sure that "prisma/dev.db" exist.
-For convenience, a testing "dev.db" was pushed to Github
 - For development environment:
   - create ".env.development" file in the root directory with the following content:
       API_KEY="{replaced with a valid twelvedata apikey, one is included with the sent email}"